dask/knit/docs/source/usage.rst

 Python
 ~~~~~~

-The example below use Python found in the $PATH setting.
+The example below use Python found in the ``$PATH``.
 This is usually the system Python.

 .. code-block:: python